Prenatal cocaine exposure: Brain growth

 Studies that use neuroimaging such as magnetic resonance imaging (MRI) and FMRI have shown differences in brain structure of PCE children, for example, in the cerebral cortex and limbic system.
-Those PCE children who had slowed brain growth as fetuses are at higher risk for impaired brain growth and motor, language, and attention problems after they are born.
+PCE babies were found to have less grey matter in the cerebral cortex and poorer connections between the cortex and the thalamus, associated with physical and cognitive developmental delays.

 Studies have found that children exposed to cocaine during fetal development experience problems with language, behavior, development, and attention.
 However these effects are small, especially when studies control for other factors like exposure to other drugs.
 Cognitive and attention skills can be impacted by PCE, possibly due to effects on brain areas such as the prefrontal cortex.
 Brain areas in the frontal lobe involved in dealing with stress, attention, and impulsiveness seem to be particularly impacted by PCE, as evidenced by neuroimaging studies that show abnormalities in these areas of the brain.
 PCE infants are more jittery and excitable and have lower arousal and self-regulation; such behavioral effects may persist or worsen after 12 months of age.
 Children whose mothers used cocaine during pregnancy may develop symptoms akin to those of attention deficit disorder, and a link has been found between the disorder itself and PCE.

 Mild deficits in language have been found in older PCE children.
 Language development is impaired, possibly into late adolescence, but adolescents up to age 17 may improve their receptive language skills.

+Behavior

 Evidence suggests that in utero cocaine exposure leads to problems with behavior and sustained attention, possibly by affecting parts of the brain that are vulnerable to toxins during fetal development.
 School-age PCE children have been found to have trouble regulating their behavior and sustaining their attention.
 Children who had been exposed to high levels of cocaine in utero show poorer behavioral inhibition than those with lower levels of exposure or unexposed children.
 The changes in behavior and attention caused by PCE are measurable by standardized scales; however, these behavioral effects seem to be mild.
 Children exposed to cocaine in the first trimester are less sociable, more withdrawn, and show more anxious and depressed behaviors.
 Those exposed to higher doses of cocaine have been reported to show aggressive and disruptive behaviors.
 PCE girls are seven times more likely to have delinquent behavioral problems, but PCE boys are no more likely than other boys.

 Studies from the 2000s and 2010s are conflicted on whether PCE adolescents are at greater risk for use of drugs such as cocaine, alcohol, and marijuana.
 A 2010 study found that PCE adolescent girls had higher rates of anxiety than their non-exposed peers.